Where to Find the Greatest Espresso Martinis in Boston

 241 Hanover St., North End, Boston, 617-248-6800, bricco.com.

 “Here at Café Sauvage, we prefer our espresso in our martini,” says the team at this intimate Parisian café and restaurant in Back Bay.
-Indeed, the menu features two caffeinated cocktails.
+Indeed, the menu features three caffeinated cocktails.
 The Sauvage Espresso’tini starts with spiced rum, espresso liqueur, and Irish cream, and it gets an added boost from cold brew.
-Espresso martini lovers will also enjoy The Dude: vanilla vodka, espresso liqueur, pumpkin spices, and milk.
+Espresso martini lovers will also enjoy The Dude, inspired by The Big Lebowski: vanilla vodka, espresso liqueur, hazelnut liqueur, and milk, with a Nutella rim.
+And finally there’s the Endless Night, where La Colombe espresso meets vodka, amaretto, Ancho Reyes Verde, and chocolate bitters.

 25 Massachusetts Ave., Back Bay, Boston, 857-277-0075, cafesauvage.com.